Lipschitz Continuity of Bounded Rational Functions

 Proposition 1.
 A differentiable function is Lipschitz continuous if and only if its first derivative is bounded.

-Since a derivative must be bounded on a compact domain, we also have:
+Since continuous functions are bounded on a compact domain, we also have:

 Proposition 2.
 A continuously differentiable function is Lipschitz continuous if the domain is compact.